Lightweight Detection of a Small Number of Large Errors in a Quantum Circuit: Introduction

 With the development of medium-size quantum computers, verification of their properties is receiving more and more attention.
 Here we will mention some of the main approaches and results, referring to the recent survey \cite{eisertetal:certificationsurvey} and the many references therein for more.

 From a theoretical standpoint, an important recent result is Mahadev's verification protocol~\cite{mahadev:clasveri}.
 This sits at the end of a long line of works in the area of blind quantum computation~\cite{AS:blindqc,BFK:blindqc} where a single verifier (who should be as efficient and as classical as possible) checks a quantum computation by interacting with one or more polynomial-time quantum provers.
 Mahadev's protocol allows a purely-classical polynomial-time machine to verify the computation of a polynomial-time quantum machine (under reasonable cryptographic assumptions).
-However, even though everything in Mahadev's protocol is polynomial, and hence ``efficient'' from a theoretical perspective, in practice the protocol is anything but lightweight: it leads to very significant overheads on the side of the quantum computation, and many rounds of communication between the quantum computer and the classical verifier.
+However, even though everything in Mahadev's protocol is polynomial, and hence ``efficient'' from a theoretical perspective, in practice the protocol is anything but lightweight: it leads to very significant overheads on the side of the quantum computation, and several rounds of communication between the quantum computer and the classical verifier.
 It is also designed to test the computation starting from a fixed initial state, so does not test according to a worst-case distance measure.
+Mahadev's 4-message protocol was subsequently improved to a non-interactive and zero-knowledge protocol in~\cite{ACGH:verification}, but that improved protocol is not very lightweight either.

 A much more bottom-up approach to verification is to test the building blocks of the quantum algorithm: the elementary gates.
 There have been some positive results on testing universal sets of quantum gates, for instance~\cite{dmms:selftestj}.
 However, testing gates in isolation is not enough to verify their behavior in the context of a larger circuit, where the surrounding components may adversely affect gates that would have worked fine in isolation.
 Randomized benchmarking~\cite{EAZ:scalable,DCEL:2designs,PRYSB:randomized} is an approach to test sequences of gates: roughly speaking one runs a random sequence of gates from a fixed gate set (often restricted to Clifford circuits on a small number of qubits) followed by their inverse, and then tests to what extent the resulting operation is the identity, as it should be.
-This approach beautifully isolates the gate-fidelity from state preparation and measurement (``SPAM'') errors.
+This approach beautifully isolates the average entanglement fidelity of the gates (see footnote~\ref{note:entfidelity}), from state preparation and measurement (``SPAM'') errors.
+Note that the average entanglement fidelity of the gates, which is what randomized benchmarking tries to measure, is an average-case measure that may or may not give information about the worst-case errors of these gates~\cite{wallman:errorrates,KLDF:comparing}.